Our Parent Survey of satisfaction and ratings of quality is a purpose-built survey used by all types of centres and home-based ECE organisations.

-The best solution is The NZ ECE Survey of Parent Satisfaction and Experience© ChildForum and have the results independently analysed and reported by research experts.
+The best solution is our ECE Parent Survey, and have the results independently analysed and reported by research experts.

 The survey has been extensively trialled in different formats and in different ECE services.
 Any ECE service can register to use the survey.
 From the date of registration results can be with the service within 6 - 8 weeks, this includes set-up, giving parents/caregivers up to 3 weeks to complete the survey, collation of the results, and preparation of a PDF results report.

-The NZ ECE Survey of Parent Satisfaction and Experience© ChildForum is available as an Online Survey or as a traditional paper based survey.
+It is available as an online survey or as a traditional paper based survey.

 To use the survey an ECE service must first apply to become a Registered User.
 Registration runs for 12 months from the date that registration is accepted, after which time it expires or a user may renew by completing the registration form again and requesting renewal.